chaitualuru/Pia/README.md

 Pia is a voice controlled personal assistant for Chrome.

+Pia can be toggled on and off with the click of a button or a quick keyboard shortcut (Alt + P).
+Launch Pia, press the spacebar to start recording, and press the spacebar again to stop recording.

 Some things you can do with Pia:

 - Search Google, Wikipedia, IMDB and more using simple voice commands: